pawelkozolub/design-patterns-py/README.md

 - The task will be performed by the first object capable of handling it.
 - There may be unhandled tasks (if there is no default `handler`).
 - Each element in the chain knows at most two neighboring elements.

+### Command

+**Command** is a behavioral design pattern that adds a layer of abstraction between a certain action and the object triggering that action.

+Consequences of use:
+- The command is not executed immediately.
+It will be executed on demand.
+- The activity is separated from the object on which it is performed.
+- The triggering object does not know how the final object works.
+- All commands can be executed one after another or simultaneously (in parallel).